 Before Xavier, McLaughlin had two successful seasons as a Volunteer Assistant at Lipscomb, where in his first season, he helped the Bisons to a program-best 12-4-1 record securing the A-Sun regular season title in 2014.
 The Bisons were 18-14-2 overall during his two years in Nashville, racking up several conference honors in the process.
 McLaughlin trained the 2014 A-Sun Defender of the Year, Luke Gearin, and the A-Sun Freshman of the Year, Ivan Alvarado.
 While at Lipscomb, he also coached at the Tennessee Soccer Club.

 Prior to being a Volunteer Assistant at Lipscomb, McLaughlin began his coaching career as an assistant at the University of Mary Hardin-Baylor, a Division III school in his home state of Texas.
-The Cru racked up a 26-19-4 record during his three years with numerous conference awards
+The Cru racked up a 26-19-4 record during his three years with numerous conference awards and accomplishments.